Levi Maish: Education and Pennsylvania state service

 Maish attended lectures in the law department of the University of Pennsylvania at Philadelphia, and was admitted to the bar in 1864.
 He served as a member of the Pennsylvania State House of Representatives in 1867 and 1868.
 He was appointed by the legislature in 1872 as one of a commission to reexamine and reaudit the accounts of certain public officers of York County, Pennsylvania.

 United States House of Representatives

 Maish was elected as a Democrat to the Forty-fourth and Forty-fifth Congresses.
 He was an unsuccessful candidate for reelection in 1878.
 He was again elected to the Fiftieth and Fifty-first Congresses.
 He was an unsuccessful candidate for reelection in 1890.
 He was engaged in the practice of law in Washington, D.C., until his death there in 1899.

-Interment in Arlington National Cemetery.
+Maish was buried in Oak Hill Cemetery.
+He was interred in Arlington National Cemetery.

 Freemasonry

-Maish was made a Mason in York Lodge No. 266, F.&A.M., in York, Pennsylvania on January 6, 1863.
+Maish was made a Freemason in York Lodge No. 266, F.&A.M., in York, Pennsylvania on January 6, 1863.
 He resigned in 1869 to become a warrant member of Zeredatha Lodge No. 451 in York, of which he was subsequently elected to serve as Worshipful Master in 1873.